Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

-The paper is organized as follows: In section \eqref{sec2} we provide the usefull definitions and notations, which will be used throughout the paper.
-Particularly we give the definition of our model and its symmetries, and then introduced the FRG method by giving the Wetterich equation.
+The paper is organized as follows: In section \eqref{sec2} we provide the useful definitions and notations, which will be used throughout the paper.
+Particularly we give the definition of our model and its symmetries, and then introduce the FRG method by giving the Wetterich equation.
 In section \eqref{sec3} the effective vertex expansion is studied.
 We identified the renormalization sector by using the power counting theorem.
 We also computed the canonical dimension of the $n$-point Feynman graphs that contribute to melons and pseudo-melons independently.
-In section \eqref{sec4} The same analysis as the previous section is given by mixing these two sectors.
-By contracting the elementary melon we generate the familly of six point vertices in which we considered only the non-branching sector.
+In section \eqref{sec4} the same analysis as the previous section is given by mixing these two sectors.
+By contracting the elementary melon we generate the family of six point vertices's in which we considered only the non-branching sector.
 We identified one new leading order contribution that we called intermediate sector.
 The structure equations for melons pseudo-melons and intermediate graphs are also given carefully.
-Section \eqref{sec5} is devoted to the FRG analysis of the model using not only the structure equations but also the set of WT-identities as non-trivial constraints in the approximation shemes.
-The phase diagrams around the fixed points are also built and examinated.
+Section \eqref{sec5} is devoted to the FRG analysis of the model using not only the structure equations but also the set of WT-identities as nontrivial constraints in the approximation schemes.
+The phase diagrams around the fixed points are also built and examined.
 We then provide discussion between our method and what we obtained in the case of ordinary truncation.
 In section \eqref{sec6} discussions and conclusion of our work is given.
-The set of two appendices is given.
-In appendix \eqref{AppB} the computation of the useful formulas concerning convergent sums that we used in the core of this paper are given.
-In appendix \eqref{AppA} the usual FRG analysis for a model is given. chosen the truncation in appropriate way and the regulator the flow of the couplings and mass are given.
-The proof of the asymtotically safety is also scrutinized.
+The set of two Appendices is given.
+In Appendix \eqref{AppB} the computation of the useful formulas concerning convergent sums that we used in the core of this paper is given.
+In Appendix \eqref{AppA} the usual FRG analysis for a model is given. chosen the truncation in appropriate way and the regulator the flow of the couplings and mass are given.
+The proof of the asymptotical safety is also scrutinized.